aryavorskiy/LatticeModels.jl/docs/src/manual/bonds.md

 There are several ways to define bonds between sites in a lattice.
 The most general way is to define a function that takes two sites and returns if they are connected.

+Generally, all objects that define bonds are subtypes of the `AbstractBonds` type.
+Here is a short overview of types of bonds that are supported by this package:
+- [`AdjacencyMatrix`](@ref) — a simple matrix that defines if two sites are connected.
+- [`SiteDistance`](@ref) — connectivity based on the distance between sites.
+- [`NearestNeighbor`](@ref) — connects nearest neighbors on a given lattice.
+You can specify the order of the neighbors (e. g. first, second, etc.) by passing an integer to the constructor: `NearestNeighbor(2)`.
+- [`Translation`](@ref) — connects two sites that are shifted by a certain vector.
+- [`BravaisTranslation`](@ref) — connects two sites in a Bravais lattice unit cell.
+Unlike the `Translation`, it is defined in terms of the lattice axes and the site indices.

-A direct implementation of this approach is the [`AdjacencyMatrix`](@ref).
-It is a simple wrapper around a boolean-valued matrix.
+Let's begin with the [`AdjacencyMatrix`](@ref).
+It is a simple wrapper around a boolean-valued matrix that defines if two sites are connected.
+Here is an example of how to use it:

 ```@example 1
 using LatticeModels, Plots